spatie/laravel-mailcoach-docs-old/docs/package/handling-feedback/postmark.md

 ## Configuring webhooks

-At Post you must [configure a new webhook](https://postmarkapp.com/support/article/1067-how-do-i-enable-delivery-webhooks).
+At Postmark you must [configure a new webhook](https://postmarkapp.com/support/article/1067-how-do-i-enable-delivery-webhooks).

 At the webhooks settings screen, on Postmark, you must add the `Open`, `Bounce`, `Spam Complaint` and `Link Click` webhooks and point them to the route you configured.